MTandHJ/freeplot/README.md

-FreePlot is a Python data visualization library based on matplotlib.
-It provides some simple implements according to my preference.
+FreePlot is a Python data visualization library based on Matplotlib.
+It provides some simple implementations according to my preference.
 Matplotlib is powerful yet not easy to draw what you want due to its complicated arguments.
 I feel FreePlot is more friendly, especially for papers.

 ## Installation